spikespaz-contrib/watt/README.md

 systems.
 It provides intelligent control of CPU governors, frequencies, and power-saving features, helping optimize both performance and battery life.

-It is greatly inspired by auto_cpufreq, but rewritten from ground up to provide a smoother experience with a more efficient and more correct codebase.
-Some features are omitted, and it is _not_ a drop-in replacement for auto_cpufreq, but most common usecases are already implemented.
+It is greatly inspired by auto-cpufreq, but rewritten from ground up to provide a smoother experience with a more efficient and more correct codebase.
+Some features are omitted, and it is _not_ a drop-in replacement for auto-cpufreq, but most common usecases are already implemented.

 ## Features